-Food allergies can not be treated in the normal sense.
+Food allergies can not be treated as such.
 Once you have them, you have to live with them, unless they resolve themselves.
-However, based on a reliable diagnosis, you can avoid the triggers, relieve worse discomfort with medications, and arm yourself with an emergency kit to treat an anaphylactic shock.
+However, based on a reliable diagnosis, you can avoid the triggers, relieve discomfort with medications and arm yourself with an emergency kit to treat anaphylaxis.

 Avoid triggers and eat a balanced diet

-This is clear: If you have a food allergy, you should stop taking that food - even in small quantities.
-If an allergy is accompanied by severe discomfort or even the risk of anaphylactic shock, you should carefully study the ingredients on the packaging of the food you consume.
-Heavily processed foods in particular often contain ingredients that you would not necessarily expect.
+This much is clear – if you have a food allergy, you should stop consuming that food, even in small quantities.
+If your allergy is accompanied by severe discomfort or even the risk of anaphylactic shock, you should carefully study the ingredients on food packaging.
+Heavily processed foods, in particular, often contain ingredients that you would not necessarily expect.

-If you only have reactions to one or two foods, it is often easy to eliminate them from the menu and replace them.
-However, if you or your family has a lot of food allergies, this can quickly get quite complicated.
-Experts recommend dietary advice in such cases.
+If you only have reactions to one or two foods, it is often easy to eliminate them from your diet and replace them – especially in today’s world, where there has been a noticeable boom in the food replacement industry.
+However, if you or your family have a lot of food allergies, cooking meals can become quite a mission.
+Experts recommend dietary or nutritional advice in such cases.
 You will then learn how to avoid allergens while still maintaining a balanced diet.

-Antihistamines, which are also known as anti-allergic tablets, weaken or even block the action of the messenger histamine.
+Antihistamines, which are also known as anti-allergic tablets, weaken or even block the messenger histamine.
 In this way, they can combat allergic reactions throughout the body.
-They are used for hay fever, but can also relieve minor ailments of a food allergy such as rashes, palatal itching or nausea.
+Such tablets are used for hay fever, but can also relieve minor food allergy symptoms, such as rashes, palatal itching or nausea.
 The most common active ingredients are cetirizine and loratadine, and these are available as drops or tablets over the counter in many pharmacies.

-With anaphylactic shock, however, the effect of antihistamines is usually not sufficient.
-That is why people with severe allergies to more dangerous allergens such as nuts and shellfish often carry an emergency kit with them.
-The emergency kit includes an adrenaline pen which is injected into the thigh, glucocorticoids and, for asthma sufferers, an inhalation spray."
+With an anaphylactic shock, however, the effect of antihistamines is usually not sufficient.
+That is why people with severe allergies to more dangerous allergens, such as nuts and shellfish, often carry an emergency kit with them.
+The emergency kit includes an adrenaline pen which is injected into the thigh, glucocorticoids and, for asthma sufferers, an inhalation spray.

-The symptoms of intolerance are usually expressed in the gastrointestinal tract.
+The symptoms of intolerance are usually noticeable in the gastrointestinal tract.
 Unpleasant flatulence is typical, but it can also lead to nausea, constipation, diarrhoea and vomiting.
 Other possible symptoms include: